 November 23, 2011: The Judicial Council filed its own Notice of Determination for the courthouse project.

 Turner Construction Co.

 What is the current status of the project?

-The new Tuolumne County Courthouse is in the architectural design-working drawings phase, with an expected construction completion date in fourth quarter 2019.
+The new Tuolumne County Courthouse is in the architectural design-working drawings phase, with an expected construction completion date in second quarter FY 2019-2020.
 This schedule is subject to change.

 Why does Tuolumne County need a new courthouse?

 The Superior Court of Tuolumne County serves residents through two separate facilities located in downtown Sonora.
 Built in 1898, the Historic Courthouse—listed on the National Register of Historic Places—is the main courthouse where civil, family, probate, and small claims cases are heard.
 Located two blocks away, the Washington Street Branch hosts criminal and traffic calendars.
 Neither of the County-owned courthouses meets modern operational standards: They are overcrowded and have seismic, efficiency, and functional deficiencies, limiting access to justice for Tuolumne County residents.
 Examples include:

 What is the plan for the new courthouse?